egoebelbecker/hugo-last-fm-shortcode/README.md

-# hugo-last-fm-shortcode
-Hugo Shortcode to Display Now Playing from Last.fm
+# Hugo Shortcode for Last.fm

 ## What Is This?

-This is a shortcodoe for adding a widget to your Hugo blog.
+This is a shortcode for adding a widget to your Hugo blog.
 It will display the current (or last) track you scrobbled to [Last.fm.](https://www.last.fm/)

 ## Installation